Centre for Ageing Better

 Analysis of the most recent data from the English Longitudinal Study of Ageing carried out by the Centre for Ageing Better, shows the attitudes on ageing of over 50s in the country.

 Negative attitudes about ageing have significant consequences for the physical and mental health of older adults.
-Evidence shows older people who hold negative views about their own ageing recover less well from disability and live on average 7.5 years less than people with positive attitudes.
+Evidence suggests older people who hold negative views about their own ageing may recover less well from disability and have worse health outcomes than people with positive attitudes.

 Analysis of the most recent data from the English Longitudinal Study of Ageing (ELSA), carried out by the Centre for Ageing Better, shows that across the whole sample of more than 6,000 people aged 50 and over in England, most are feeling fairly good about ageing, with 60% saying that growing older is a positive experience.